grtoverflow/PC-Malloc/README.md

 =========
 Description
 ---------
-NightWatch is an externsion designed for memory allocator, which is targeting on the resource management of CPU cache.
+NightWatch is an externsion for memory allocator, which is targeting on the resource management of CPU cache.

 The traditional memory allocators are designed focusing on main memory resource management, for example, improving the efficiency of memory allocation, reducing the memory fragment, etc. However, for most commodity platforms, both CPU cache sets and physical pages are physically indexed.
 This implies, data’s mapping to the main memory and CPU cache is closely coupled: once the main memory assignment for a piece of data is finished, the data’s mapping to the cache is automatically settled.
 With this coupling, it is possible that low locality and high-locality data are mapped to the same cache sets, causing cache performance degradation.